Registered Nurse | Former Flight Attendant | Mother

-In 2009 and 2010, Zeynep was at high school (Dr. Bette Stephenson Centre for Learning) again.
+In 2009 and 2010, she was back at high school (Dr. Bette Stephenson Centre for Learning).
 Amicable Jewish-Russian Community Centre, Promenade Circle, snow white snow, VIVA transport, next-door neighbours who would become permanent family friends in time, and loads of civilisation became her vivid memories.
 (How traffic flowed in Ontario, was difficult to grasp though.)

 2011 was about her Pre-Health studies at Seneca College.
 When she went there just to learn some more English, she was neither expecting to graduate with honours nor to be one of the very few among her classmates to be admitted to the highly competitive Bachelor of Science in Nursing programme.

 The family relocated to yet another rental house in Barrie in 2012, in order that Zeynep could do the first 2 years of her nursing studies that were collaboratively held by Georgian College and York University.
 Detached house experience, acquisition of Canadian citizenship, even whiter but absolutely bulkier snow that necessitates shovelling like mad, numerous exams covering tens of boxes of books, working part-time as a PSW at Coleman Care Centre, the arrival of JJ-the-dog, unique frustrations and new sets of hopes...
 That was the list of first-evers there.